deeptiaa/secondary-structure-CNN-learning/Notes.md

 - make easy plot with scaled dataset size (x) vs. pearson's r (y)
 - method bullet list with min amount of information needed to recreate procedure
 - next meeting Sept.
 6 at 10 am

+ Meeting Notes (September 7th)
+- go through and clean up code so that you know the function and can get started with this stuff below
+- continue with tasks from above
+- retest some of the values from part 1 (mainly pab1 with more test values)
+- make powerpoint outline with template and picture locations
+- send Tucker positions, types of positions, and updated resume

 Tuesday/Wednesday - fix code in order to run and get datasets Thursday/Friday - run code